-Inter Intermediary Costs (Up to 6 Points) 11.
+Developer Claimed Agency Awarded Inte rmediary Costs (Up to 6 Points) 11.
 Points are awarded to projects with the lowest intermediary costs on a sliding scale based on the percentage of total development costs.
 For applicants receiving points under this item, this percentage will be enforced at issuance of IRS Form 8609.
-Total intermediary costs \$ Divided by Total Development Cost \$ Equals percentage of costs toward intermediaries, rounded to the nearest tenth% Check box that applies: \Box 0 - 15.0% of total development cost (6 points) \square 15.1 - 20.0% of total development cost (3 points) 20.1 - 25.0% of total development cost (2 points)

-Homelessness (Up to 15 points) These units must provide rental assistance or for those units occupied by households without rental assistance that are seeking these points, the gross rent, including an allowance for tenant-paid utilities, cannot exceed the greater of 30 percent of the household's monthly income or the most current supportive housing standard for the unit size as published by MHFA.
-Owners must establish and implement policies and procedures to specify the calculation method used to determine the appropriate rent amount and the periodic income recertification used when adjusting rents.
-Applicants that claim this criterion and are selected will be required to comply with any due diligence/reporting requirements after selection and term of the declaration.
-Failure to comply could result in the loss of the award and/or allocation as well as the assessment of penalty points.
+Total intermediary costs \$ Divided by Total Development Cost \$ Equals percentage of costs toward intermediaries, rounded to the nearest tenth% Check box that applies: 0 - 15.0% of total development cost (6 points) 15.1 - 20.0% of total development cost (3 points) 20.1 - 25.0% of total development cost (2 points) Hon nelessness (Up to 15 points) perce by N deter ng these points, the gross rent, including an allowance for tenant-paid utilities, cann ent of the household's monthly income or the most current supportive housing standard IHFA.
+Owners must establish and implement policies and procedures to specify the rmine the appropriate rent amount and the periodic income recertification used when a for the unit size calculation met adjusting rents. as published hod used to requi cants that claim this criterion and are selected will be required to comply with a irements after selection and term of the declaration.
+Failure to comply could result in t ation as well as the assessment of penalty points.
 12. Permanent Supportive Housing Units.
 Points are awarded to projects that commit suitable Tax Credit units with supportive services for occupancy by households who are experiencing homelessness as defined in Minnesota Rules Chapter 4900.3705.
 Applicants claiming points for providing homeless units will be requested to work with the Suburban Metro Area Continuum Homeless Coordinated Entry System and other alternative referral and prioritization processes for populations that have demonstrated need but are not included in the Coordinated Entry System, as is reasonable and feasible, to fill those units.
 Applicants must agree to pursue and continue renewal of rental assistance, operating subsidy or service funding contracts for as long as the funding is available.
 Applications that a set-aside 10% or more Tax Credit units for homeless household, must also commit the supportive services will be available on-site for homeless households.
 Contracts for supportive services must be in place prior to closing or Tax Credit Carryover allocation.
 Upon selection to receive Tax Credits the applicant must receive support in writing from the Dakota County Affordable Housing Coalition (AHC) prior to financing closing or the Tax Credit Carryover allocation.
-Set aside 5%- 9.99%, but no fewer than 2 Tax Credit units (5 points) Set aside 10% - 49.99%, but no fewer than 5 Tax Credit units (10 points) Set aside 50% or more, but no fewer than 20 Tax Credit units (15 points) 4% Projects Only: Set aside no fewer than 2 Tax Credit units (5 points)
+Set aside 5%- 9.99%, but no fewer than 2 Tax Credit units (5 points) Set aside 10% - 49.99%, but no fewer than 5 Tax Credit units (10 points) Set aside 50% or more, but no fewer than 20 Tax Credit units (15 points) 4% Projects Only: 1 1